Kin (KT Tunstall album)

 Kin is the fifth studio album by Scottish singer-songwriter KT Tunstall.
-It was released on 9 September 2016 worldwide, following up her previous album, the folk-toned Invisible Empire // Crescent Moon.
+The release of the album marked the first release in a trilogy of albums to be released by Tunstall, the other two albums Wax and Nut were released in 2018 and 2022 respectively.
+Kin was released on 9 September 2016 worldwide, following up her previous album, the folk-toned Invisible Empire // Crescent Moon.
 It was preceded by the Golden State EP, which included one of the songs from the album, "Evil Eye".
 The album was produced by Tony Hoffer in a studio in Los Angeles.

-It peaked at number 7 on the UK and Scottish album charts and number 96 in Switzerland.
+Spawning a total of four singles – "Maybe It's a Good Thing", "Hard Girls", "It Took Me So Long to Get Here, But Here I Am" and "Two Way", the album peaked at number seven on both the Scottish Albums Chart and the UK Albums Chart, and debuted at number ninety-six in on the national albums charts in Switzerland.

 Background

 Tunstall announced through Facebook in 2015 that a new record would be released in 2016.
 However, no title track, title album or release date was announced.
 She also revealed she was working with producer Tony Hoffer during a few chat live with the fans, where she even played live the song "Feel It All" and what was next going to be the promotional single "Evil Eye".

 She recorded the album in a studio in Atwater Village, Los Angeles, a place that inspired her a lot of songs, according to her.
 After her fourth studio album Invisible Empire // Crescent Moon, two years before the album release, Tunstall had considered quitting the album music industry in order to write music for movies.
 She had entered the Sundance Institute's elite Film Composers Lab in order to give her career another direction.
 She admitted in an interview with Broadway World: "I stopped.
 I gave up.
 I didn't want to do it anymore."

-Two years later Kin was born.
-Produced by Tony Hoffer (Beck, Fitz and the Tantrums, Air, M83 and more), and written and recorded by Tunstall in L.A.
-"The truth is, I've finally made peace with being a pop songwriter," Tunstall says.
-"This record was very much embracing my dharma as an artist, which is to write positive songs that have muscle, but also show their vulnerability."
+Two years later, Kin had been written and recorded in Los Angeles and produced by Tony Hoffer.
+Prior to the release of the album, Tunstall claimed that she had "finally made peace with being a pop songwriter".
+She further added that "Kin is very much embracing my dharma as an artist, which is to write positive songs that have muscle, but also show their vulnerability."

 Kin is the first album in a trilogy of records by Tunstall, which all cover the themes of "soul, body and mind."